 - 1. Complete the 67 required curriculum units with a minimum GPA of 2.0 in all coursework. - 2.
 Complete all units within a seven (7) year time span from date of entry. - 3.
 Complete a comprehensive exam or course option. - 4.
-Fulfill all financial requirements. - 5.
-File an application for intent to graduate with the school office 6 weeks prior to graduation to certify that all graduation requirements have been met, - 6.
+File an application for intent to graduate with the school office 6 weeks prior to graduation to certify that all graduation requirements have been met, - 5.
 Fulfill MFT Policy Language Requirements: TOEFL Score PBT550 or IBT 80 above and Equivalent (MFT Degree Only).